 Tunnel of Hope Tour

-We'll meet at Zelenih Beretki 30, and then head towards an impressive location in the capital.
-The road will take us through Sniper Avenue, one of the most dangerous places in the city during the war, and past the Markale market, site of a significant massacre during the siege.
+The route will take us through Sniper Avenue, known as one of the most dangerous areas during the war.
+We will then pass by the Markale market, site of a major massacre during Sarajevo's siege.

-Next, we'll see the Presidency building, a key point in wartime political organization, and the RTV Dom, which informed the population during emergencies.
-As we navigate the city, we'll discuss the design of the communist neighborhoods and their reflection of Sarajevo's contemporary history.
+Next, we'll see the Presidency building, a key political site during the war, and the RTV Dom, the television building that informed the public during security crises.
+As we traverse the city, we'll discuss the design of the communist neighborhoods, reflecting Sarajevo's contemporary history.

-We'll arrive at the entrance to the Sarajevo Tunnel, located 5 meters (16 feet) underground and constructed in 1993 to facilitate escape during the Bosnian War.
-This 800-metre-long (2,624 feet) underground passageway, known as the Tunnel of Hope, connected Sarajevo to the outside world during the siege, providing crucial supplies.
-Inside the museum, we'll explore its construction and hear stories from those who lived through this period.
-Visitors had to wear masks to navigate due to lack of ventilation.
+After learning about these historical events, we'll arrive at the entrance to the Sarajevo Tunnel, located 5 meters (16 feet) underground and built in 1993 to facilitate escape during the war.
+This 800-metre-long (2,624 feet) underground passageway, known as the Tunnel of Hope, connected Sarajevo to the outside world during the siege, delivering food, medicine, and crucial links.
+Inside the museum, we will uncover the secrets of its construction and listen to stories from survivors.
+Visitors had to wear a mask to navigate due to the lack of ventilation.

 Finally, we will return to the meeting point and conclude the 2.5-hour tour.